 But you can get all of the general information about the card, emergency phone numbers, covered treatments and costs, how to claim reimbursement and who to contact in case you have lost your card in each country in the 28 EU countries, Iceland, Norway and Switzerland with the European Health Insurance Card App.

-It is a free app, you can download for IOS, Android or Windows Phone, and it is available in 25 languages with easy option to switch from one language to another.
+It is a free app, you can download for IOS, Android or Windows Phone, and it is available in 25 languages with an easy option to switch from one language to another.

 These are some useful healthcare info in the Czech Republic for the EHIC users: